 non-members alike run from 6 centers around the world, all free of charge.
 I am member #379

 and an honorary life member, formerly holding offices as president, PR chairman and webmaster.

 View their link here: http://www.iswsc.org.

 The Cover Collectors Circuit Club (CCCC) is another international

-organization catering to worldwide stamp and cover collectors, now in its 50th year of operation.
+organization catering to worldwide stamp and cover collectors, formed just after World War II.

 The "cover" which is exchanged is actually the outer envelope used to mail a circuit form to

 four members one after the other.
 Most members make their covers very special by using

 commemorative cancels, hand drawn cachets, full sets of stamps, etc, and also include their own